-- 143. School district performance is measured and enforced through a public school accountability system approved by the legislature in 2011.
-The school accountability system is intended to measure student performance, as determined by student academic achievement on statewide SBAs, and supplemented by graduation rate and attendance data. - 144.
+- 122. School district performance is measured and enforced through a public school accountability system approved by the legislature in 2011.
+The school accountability system is intended to measure student performance, as determined by student academic achievement on statewide SBAs, and supplemented by graduation rate and attendance data. - 123.
 Since 2011-2012, the PED has assigned each public school a rating of A, B, C, D, or F. NMSA § 22-2E-3.
-A school's grade depends upon current standing (percent proficient on SBA in math and reading), growth (growth of lowest 25% performers weighted equally with growth of highest 75%), opportunity to learn, graduation (calculated at four and five year), college and career readiness (participation and success on "college course," "career prep curriculum," or "college admission assessment"), and bonus points.
-Each calculation includes a "conditioning" component for the following factors, which "schools cannot reasonably be expected to control:" gender, race/ethnicity, free/reduced price lunch, disability status, language status, full academic year status, school size, and prior performance. - 145.
-Under the current system, parents of a student in a school that for two years has been Frated has a right to transfer their student to another non-F-rated public school.
-NMSA § 22-2E-4.
-In addition to the A-F system, accountability ratings based on two mechanisms (accreditation and program/budget review) and three indicators (community representation, local accountability indicators, and statewide accountability indicators) affect a district's budget and accreditation.
-6.29.1 NMAC.
+A school's grade depends upon current standing (percent proficient on SBA in math and reading), growth (growth of lowest 25% performers weighted equally with growth of highest 75%), opportunity to learn, graduation (calculated at four and five year), college and career readiness (participation and success on "college course," "career prep curriculum," or "college admission assessment"),3 and bonus points.
+Each calculation includes a "conditioning" component for the following factors, which "schools cannot reasonably be expected to control:" gender, race/ethnicity, free/reduced price lunch, disability status, language status, full academic year status, school size, and prior performance.

-&lt;sup>3 Eligible CCR indicators for "participation" points include PSAT/NMSQT, SAT, ACT, Concurrent Enrollment/Dual Credit, AP, Career Pathway, PLAN, ACCUPLACER, COMPASS, IB.
+3 Eligible CCR indicators for "participation" points include PSAT/NMSQT, SAT, ACT, Concurrent Enrollment/Dual Credit, AP, Career Pathway, PLAN, ACCUPLACER, COMPASS, IB.
 Measures of success include, e.g., receiving a 3 or higher on an AP exam, of achieving the college readiness benchmarks set by the ACT.